magicstickuk/multisite-post-duplicator/readme.txt

 = 1.6.6 =
 * NEW: MPD now recognises previously copied media files to prevent duplicate media instances when copying the same page multiple times.
 * Fixed: Media files are no longer assigned the wrong post_mime_type in some senarios
+* Fixed: A linked post's 'status' will now be correctly replicated upon copy.

 = 1.6.5 =
 * NEW: Now copies ACF file field-type.